-The Best Small Beach Towns in the United States
+The Most Charming Beach Towns in the United States

 Great small beach towns come in many forms.
-They can be surrounded by sands baking under a constant sun or tucked away in the mist of a distant forest.
+They can be surrounded by sands baking under a constant sun or tucked away in the midst of a distant forest.
 They can be lively or pin-drop quiet retreats.
-But they also share many attributes: idiosyncratic charm; fresh local food, usually hauled off a boat in nearby waters; somewhere chic and cozy to bed down for the night.
+But they also share many attributes: idiosyncratic charm, fresh local food (usually hauled off a boat in nearby waters), and somewhere chic and cozy to bed down for the night.

-From Hawaii to Virginia via the Pacific Northwest, these are some of our favorite small U.S. beach towns to recharge and recalibrate in 2019.
+From New Jersey to the Pacific Northwest, these are some of the most charming U.S. beach towns to recharge and recalibrate in.

 Head to La Push in Washington State for fresh salmon and excellent hiking.